-Following photos from the infamous Painted Cove portion, which could serve as the perfect set for an indie movie about Mars.
+Above, below, all around: the hills were a spectacularly unique experience.
+Without a doubt one of the top highlights of my road trip.
+The following photos are from the infamous Painted Cove portion, which could serve as the perfect set for an indie movie about Mars.
 The desert and outer space are perhaps not all that different from one another in their evocation of the infinite.

 "What draws us into the desert is the search for something intimate in the remote."